View Specials

 The Essentials of Aviation Safety: What Every Pilot Should Know

 Aviation safety is the most important topic in pilot training.
-In 2019, the Bureau of Transportation Statistics reported that 925.5 million passengers flew on U.S. flights.
-Globally, 4.5 billion passengers took to the skies in 2019.
-In terms of aircraft, the FAA handled more than 16 million flights in 2019, more than 44,000 each day.
+In 2024, TSA reported that 904 million passengers flew on U.S. flights.
+Globally, between 4.9 billion and 9.5 passengers took to the skies in 2024.
+In terms of aircraft, the FAA handled more than 16.8 million flights in 2024, more than 46,000 each day.
 These statistics represent a lot of happy landings in an industry whose primary focus is safety.

 Flight training is no different.
 Safety remains the number one priority for flight schools, and Epic Flight Academy is proud to be at the forefront with its “Safety First” policies, procedures, equipment, and maintenance.
 Pilots who train at Epic learn on Day One that the emphasis of all flight training is SAFETY.